-One day, it's bound to happen: your attempted beach landing in the surf fails and your boat is swept away while the waves dump you onto a beach; or that incoming tide was a bit higher -and faster -than you thought and now you are stranded on a remote beach without any gear.
+One day, it's bound to happen: your attempted beach landing in the surf fails and your boat is swept away while the waves dump you onto a beach; or that incoming tide was a bit higher -and faster -than you thought and now you are stranded on a remote beach.
 Whatever the scenario, survival situations create a great deal of anxiety in victims.
 For paddlers, prone to explore beyond the nearby headland or back along out-of-the-way beachheads, the reality of being put into a survival situation should be a real concern.

 Most prudent paddlers are prepared do take recovery actions after an unexpected capsize, but as a paddler - seasoned or novice - how prepared are you to deal with the situation if you lose your boat?
 How competent are you to survive a night in the maritime environment without a tent, sleeping bag or even food and water?
 Could you survive the elements?
 Would you know what to do and when or how to perform the right tasks to survive such an ordeal?

 Members of the U.S. Coast Guard and Alaska's commercial fishing fleet share in these concerns on a much greater scale.
 In response to those concerns, the Alaska Maritime Safety Institute developed the Seven Steps to Survival to be taught to those whose livelihood was the sea.
 Taking those seven steps - a sequential checklist of what do in a survival situation - and modifying them for use in the paddling community, I developed the seven steps into the "survival sense" list for fellow paddlers that has been shared at various regional sea kayak symposia for the past ten years.

 Like a pilot's checklist, the seven steps on the survival sense list are meant to be followed in the sequence presented.
 They are meant to minimize the already anxious environment of a survivor situation and provide a routine to follow to offer everyone the best chances at being a survivor.

 The rationale behind each and a few tips for each step: